Farama-Foundation/PettingZoo/docs/classic/hanabi.md

 `observation_type`: 0: Minimal observation.
 1: First-order common knowledge observation (default).

-#### Observation Space
+### Observation Space

+The observation is a dictionary which contains an `'obs'` element which is the usual RL observation described below, and an  `'action_mask'` which holds the legal moves, described in the Legal Actions Mask section.

-The observation space of an agent is a 658 sized vector representing the life and info tokens left, the currently constructed fireworks, the hands of all other agents, the current deck size and the discarded cards.
+The main observation space of an agent is a 658 sized vector representing the life and info tokens left, the currently constructed fireworks, the hands of all other agents, the current deck size and the discarded cards.
 The observation vector contains the following features, life tokens, information tokens, number of players, deck size, formed fireworks, legal moves, observed hands, discard pile, the hints received from other players, which are then serialized into a bit string.

 Each card is encoded with a 25 bit one-hot vector, where the encoding of a card is equal to its color*T + rank, where T is the max possible rank.
 By default this value is 5.
 The maximum deck size is 50.
 The remaining deck size is represented with unary encoding.
 The state of each colored firework is represented with a one-hot encoding.
 The information tokens remaining are represented with a unary encoding.
 The life tokens remaining are represented with a unary encoding.
 The discard pile is represented with a thermometer encoding of the ranks of each discarded card.
 That is the least significant bit being set to 1 indicates the lowest rank card of that color has been discarded.